length

 Get ready for

-• Scotland in miniature – highlands and lowlands
+• Discover Scotland in miniature, from sweeping highlands to gentle lowlands

 Arran Coastal Way 0013